ibm-cloud-docs/containers/cli-ks-plugin-v2.md

 [Virtual Private Cloud]{: tag-vpc} [Classic infrastructure]{: tag-classic-inf}

-Filter out logs that are forwarded by your logging configuration.
+Create a log filter to exclude matching log lines from being forwarded by your logging configuration.
 {: shortdesc}

 ```sh